kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/conditionals/split-strings.md

 ---

+> ⚠️ This is a bonus section.
+Only complete it if you have time after completing the rest of this week's lessons.

-In the past sections, you learned how to do some useful operations with strings, e.g., concatenate or combine strings.
+ You've learned how to do some useful operations with strings, like concatenating and combining.
 There’s one more operation — splitting — that will help you prepare for your projects and do some cool stuff.

 ### Key ideas